Table of Contents

 Tell your device just what you want it to write, and generative AI will do the task for you.
 Mind you, some voice to text technologies’ algorithms are stronger than others, but the bottom line is a quick edit can still simplify the writing and word processing of any message you want to relay in text form.

-UserWay’s Widget is used by businesses ready to automate digital accessibility with exceptional UX.
-With expedited and simple integration, engage more online users and extend audience reach while delivering ADA compliance of websites, apps, or platforms.
+UserWay’s Accessibility Widget is powered by AI and is used by forward-thinking businesses ready to automate digital accessibility with exceptional UX.
+With quick and easy integration, you can leverage the power of AI to engage more online users and extend audience reach while delivering ADA and Section 508 compliance of your websites, apps, or platforms.

-Automate remediation of accessibility issues, with AI for accessibility doing the work.
-Identify violations, improve UI, and even bring down language and reading barriers with the widget’s screen reader.
-Give inclusive online experiences of your digital space a new meaning, as the widget empowers organizations with next-level standards of innovation that puts you at the forefront of accessibility advocacy.
+Give inclusive online experiences of your digital space a new meaning, as the Widget empowers organizations with next-level standards of innovation that puts you at the forefront of accessibility advocacy.
+Using UserWay’s Accessibility Widget is the modern approach to artificial intelligence and accessibility.

 Talk to a UserWay expert and get started.